"Because it's fun to do the impossible!"

-Since 2005, UpSwing Aerial Dance Company has been a destination for dancers and movement enthusiasts to push their artistic development..
-Director Cherie Carson brings her unique style, blend of movement, encouraging improvisation and collaboration with her dancers and students.
+Since 2005, UpSwing Aerial Dance Company has been a destination for dancers and movement enthusiasts to push their artistic development.
+Director Cherie Carson brings her unique style, blend of movement, encouraging improvisation and collaboration with her dancers & students.

-We specialize in merging dance with low flying trapeze (Motivity Trapeze), slings, bungees and rope & harness work.
-We have 3 teaching dancers/aerialists on faculty, and 5 adjunct faculty committed to the merging of dance and aerial arts.
+We specialize in merging dance with rope & harness, low flying trapeze (Motivity Trapeze), slings, bungees, and tissu.
+We have 4 teaching dancers/aerialists on faculty, and 3 adjunct faculty committed to the merging of dance and aerial arts.
 UpSwing Aerial Dance offers a rare blend of creativity, aerial technique, improvisation, time and space to motivate the artist within you.

 UpSwing is a contemporary aerial dance company that features the repertory of Artistic Director Cherie Carson.
-They have been presented nationally in New York, Seattle & Houston.
+The Company has been presented nationally in Atlanta, New York, Seattle & Houston and San Francisco.

-ALL classes, workshops and performances held at Studio 12 are under the direction of Cherie Carson and UpSwing Aerial Dance Company
+ALL classes, workshops and most performances are held at Studio 12 under the direction of Cherie Carson and UpSwing Aerial Dance Company.

 UpSwing is a contemporary aerial dance company that features the repertory of Artistic Director Cherie Carson.
-The Company has been presented locally and nationally including New York, Seattle & Houston.
+The Company has been presented locally and nationally, performing & teaching to audiences and students in Atlanta, GA; New York, NY; Seattle, WA; Santa Barbara, Sacramento and San Francisco, CA; and San Antonio, Austin and Houston, TX.

 "My life’s work as a dancer/choreographer/artistic director has been to explore my imagination and intuition.
 While I am not always sure where the sparks of insight come from that drive me to continue to create, to feel passionately about something that doesn't exist yet, to try things to see if they work, to ask questions, this is how I view life and how I view my art form."

-Helen Dickson danced on the ground for many years, but a whole new world opened up in 2010 when she began dancing with the La Petite Chouette Aerial Dance Company in Santa Barbara.
+Helen Fitanides danced on the ground for many years, but a whole new world opened up in 2010 when she began dancing with the La Petite Chouette Aerial Dance Company in Santa Barbara.
 She had the opportunity to learn many aerial genres (including fabrics, rope, trapeze and lyra), and has had the pleasure of performing in California, Arizona, and Colorado.
 She is thrilled to be dancing with the UpSwing Company!
+She has a degree in marine biology and works in the environmental field when not flying.

 Hannah Dworkin is a skilled performing artist and educator with a strong background in modern and aerial dance as well as in opera.
 The Director of UpSwing Youth Programs, she is a fully credentialed classroom and music teacher.
 Dworkin holds a B.A. in Dance from the University of California Berkeley and an M.A. in Music and Music Education from Columbia University.
 A regular performer in musical theatre, she has “flown” in musicals, from Aladdin to Peter Pan.
 “What I enjoy about performing with UpSwing is that the work unites what I love about the arts – both the visual and dance aspects,” she says.